hiroaki-yamamoto/go-vs-rust/README.md

  100%     11 (longest request)
 ```

-So, Rust can handle around 30300 requests per a seconds.
+So, Rust can handle around **30300 requests per a second**.

 ### The Result
-Hmm...
-I don't think Rust has better performance compared with go in
-this simple "hello world"application.
-However, using Rust as web server with high-computing cost will make difference
-from go as described fib section.
+The Rust web server is about 4.5% faster than Go web server.
+So, rust can handle
+the request faster than go a little in this simple case.

 ## File Size